shahzad-35/appointment-booking/README.md

 * Browse and book available services and slots.
 * Cancel or reschedule appointments.
-* Receive email/SMS notifications.
+* Receive email notifications.
-* Manage profile (update phone, upload picture).
+* Manage profile (update phone, email and upload picture).
 * Service providers can manage slots and view bookings.

 ---